siccoo/foodcourt-qaTest/README.md

 ```
 Design:
     - One of the Key Scenarios: Multiple users add some product in cart with multiple request then placing order simultaneously.
     - Set Up Test Environment: Have a staging environment that looks exactly like your production.
     - Write Test Scripts: Execute users ordering and add orders to the cart using a load testing tools.

 Tools:
     - Apache JMeter: Open source software, designed to load test functional behavior and measure performance.
     - Gatling: Support for complex load testing scenarios, tidy performance testing due to its scripting language.
     - Locust: the easy and scalable way to test your code

 Why:
     - JMeter: Classic and intuitive, with a broad user community and libraries.
     - Gatling: Scala Library for the most expressive and expedition test scenarios, ever.
     - Locust — simple load-testing framework

 Example of JMeter Test Plan
     - Thread Group: Simulate more user
     - HyperText Transfer Protocol request: Order placement in this case is the http order.
     - Assertions -- whether the responses were successful or errors.
 ```

 ### API Testing

-#### Test an API Endpoint to Retrieve the List of Available Restaurants
+#### Test an API Endpoint to Retrieve the List of Available Restaurants including positive & negative test cases scenarios

 ```
 Positive Test Cases: